-Level AO3: Analysis and Evaluation Marks 5 Very good analysis/evaluation of the view that the role of education is to provide economic benefits for society.
+Level AO3: Analysis and Evaluation Marks 5 Very good analysis/evaluation of the view that the main function of education is to maintain social solidarity.
 There is clear and sustained analysis.
-There is detailed and explicit evaluation of the view that the role of education is to provide economic benefits for society 9-10 4 Good analysis/evaluation of the view that the role of education is to provide economic benefits for society.
-The evaluation is explicit and direct but not sustained or relies on a good account of evidence and arguments supporting the view that education only benefits some people in society or has other benefits than economic ones.
-7-8 3 Some analysis/evaluation of the view that the role of education is to provide economic benefits for society.
-There is either one point explicitly used to argue for or against the view or a simple descriptive account of evidence and arguments supporting the view that education only benefits some people in society or has other benefits than economic ones.
-5-6 2 Basic analysis/evaluation of the view that the role of education is to provide economic benefits for society.
-There is an attempt to consider more than one side of the debate or one point suggesting that supports the view that education only benefits some people in society or has another benefit.
-3-4 1 Limited analysis/evaluation of the view that the role of education is to provide economic benefits for society.
+There is detailed and explicit evaluation of the view that the main function of education is to maintain social solidarity.
+9-10 4 Good analysis/evaluation of the view that the main function of education is to maintain social solidarity.
+The evaluation is explicit and direct but not sustained or relies on a good account of evidence and arguments supporting other functions of education 7-8 3 Some analysis/evaluation of the view that the main function of education is to maintain social solidarity.
+There is either one point explicitly used to argue for or against the view that or a simple descriptive account of evidence and arguments supporting other functions of education 5-6 2 Basic analysis/evaluation of the view that the main function of education is to maintain social solidarity.
+There is an attempt to consider more than one side of the debate or one point supporting another function of education 3-4 1 Limited analysis/evaluation of the view that the main function of education is to maintain social solidarity.
 Any analysis or evaluation is incidental, confused or simply assertive.
 1-2 0 No analysis and evaluation worthy of credit.
 0